gwer/another-one-bites-the-dust/README.md

 ## Features
 - Easy configuration
+- It's standalone service.
+You can use it to check resources on a private network
-- You can write your own checker and check whatever you want
+- You can write your own checkers and check whatever you want
 - Groups of checks (for different types of checks or different environments for example)
+- JavaScript (I'm so sorry)

+## It's not for
+- Alerts and notifications
+- Retrospective

 ## Built-in checkers
 - Simple HTTP status checker